 How to rent a car in Jordan

 Rental-car agencies are abundant in the larger cities, such as Amman and Aqaba, where you’ll find international companies such as Hertz and Thrifty as well as locally owned outfits.
-You may be able to barter with the latter for a lower rate, though booking online in advance through sites (such as RentalCars.com) that offer a guaranteed rate can provide peace of mind.
+You may be able to barter with the latter for a lower rate, though booking online in advance can offer a guaranteed rate and peace of mind.
 Be aware that many businesses are closed on Fridays.
 If you need a car for the weekend, call ahead to check operating hours, or plan to pick it up on Thursday.

 The minimum age to rent a car in Jordan is 21 (with a surcharge for drivers under 25), and you’ll need to show your driving license.
 By law, an international driving license is required to drive in Jordan, but car rental agencies may not ask for one.
-Err on the side of caution and bring your international license; just don’t be surprised if no one asks to see it.
+Err on the side of caution and bring it anyway; just don’t be surprised if no one asks to see it.

 What you need to know before hopping in a taxi in Jordan

-Traditional yellow taxis are available in the cities but not as common in remote areas.
-If you opt for a taxi, be sure to agree to the destination and ask the driver to turn the meter on right when you get in.
-(Drivers are required by law to do so; if they refuse, you can get out.)
-Keep cash in small denominations on hand, since Jordan is still largely cash-based and taxi drivers may not accept or be able to make change for bills larger than JD5.
+Traditional yellow taxis are available in cities but aren't as common in remote areas.
+If you opt for a taxi, be sure to agree on the destination before you set off and ask the driver to turn the meter on right away.
+Drivers are required by law to do so – if they refuse, you can get out.
+Keep cash in small denominations to hand, since Jordan is still largely cash-based and taxi drivers may not accept or be able to give change for bills larger than JD5.

 While there are plenty of friendly drivers, some travelers have encountered harassment and overcharging when hailing taxis, so it may be worth paying a bit more for a ride-sharing service.

 Uber and Careem are readily available in the main cities, and you can easily schedule and pay through the apps.
 Because the drivers are regulated by their respective companies, the cars tend to be cleaner, and you have the added peace of mind that your ride is tracked.
-They do tend to be pricier than taxis, though, and you may wait longer for an Uber to arrive at busy times, especially during rush hour, public holidays and Thursday nights.
-When planning your day, always include a buffer of extra time for traffic.
+They do tend to be pricier than taxis, though, and you may have a longer wait during busy times, especially during rush hour, public holidays and Thursday nights.
+When planning your day, always factor in extra time for traffic.

-If you’re allergic to cigarettes, you may be better off renting a car or hiring a private driver, since it’s not uncommon for taxi drivers to smoke while transporting passengers.
-Although Uber prohibits drivers from doing so, some may smoke just before picking up a passenger, leaving unpleasant residual smoke in the car.
+If you’re a non-smoker, you may be better off renting a car or hiring a private driver – it’s not uncommon for taxi drivers to smoke while transporting passengers.
+Although Uber prohibits it, some may smoke just before picking up a passenger, leaving unpleasant residual smoke in the car.

 Take the bus for the adventure, not the convenience

 City buses do exist in Jordan, though the public transportation system can be unreliable and limited in reach.
-Because timetables are hard to come by, buses often don’t arrive on schedule and service generally doesn’t run between locations that are popular with visitors, you’ll probably want to skip this option.
+Timetables are hard to come by and buses generally don’t run between locations that are popular with visitors, so you may want to skip this option.
 Of course, if you have time to spare and are simply interested in the experience of sharing a bus with everyday Jordanians, you should give it a try.
 Ask your hotel or travel operator for information on routes, as you’re unlikely to find up-to-date info online.

-Roomier, air-conditioned JETT buses are a possibility for traveling the routes the company serves, which include Amman to Petra or Aqaba, and Aqaba to Wadi Rum.
-JETT also offers daily tours to some popular sites through its tourism program.
-Routes and timetables are available online and tend to be reliable – but the schedule can change, so it’s best to call directly or go in person to the head office to book your ticket.
+Roomier, air-conditioned JTT buses cover several tourist-friendly routes including Amman to Petra or Aqaba, and Aqaba to Wadi Rum.
+JTT also offers daily tours to some popular sites as a convenient package deal.
+Routes and timetables are available online and tend to be reliable but the schedule can change – it’s best to call directly or go in person to the head office to book your ticket.